ddev/ddev/docs/content/users/install/docker-installation.md

     * Preferring a CLI-focused approach to Docker Desktop's GUI focus.
     * Stability

-    !!!tip "Install the docker client if you need it" If you don't have the `docker` client installed, you'll need to install it.
+    !!!tip "Install the Docker client if you need it" If you don't have the `docker` client installed, you'll need to install it.
 It is not provided with colima.
 (If `docker help` returns an error, you don't have it.)
 Use `brew install docker` to install it.

     1. Install colima with `brew install colima` using homebrew or see the other [installation options](https://github.com/abiosoft/colima/blob/main/docs/INSTALL.md).